RocketCommunicationsInc/astro/packages/astro-uxds/_content/components/status-symbol.md

 ::: note
 Adding a title attribute to status elements can improve accessibility by offering additional information about the status when the user hovers over the element or when used in conjunction with a screen reader.

-Place your cursor over any status symbol above to see an example.
+Place your cursor over any Status Symbol above to see an example.
 :::

 ## Related Pages